How the Arts Made Their Funding Breakthrough

 The government gave €130m to the Arts Council, plus another €50m for the live entertainment sector.
 To put this into context, the Council’s funding had peaked at €83m during the Celtic Tiger, thirteen years ago.
 When the economic crash hit in 2008, the government cut arts funding every year for seven years, by 30% in total.
 The infrastructure that relied on it was enfeebled.
 With less work, artists changed careers or emigrated.
 In those years, it seemed that no matter how strong an argument the arts sector put forward – for creativity in the digital age, for the economic impact of the arts, for its importance to tourism – it had little impact on the state.
 Politicians listened attentively but did little and muttered about ‘difficult decisions’.

 But then in 2016, the centenary celebrations for the Easter Rising shifted opinions.
 Politicians and civil servants noticed how culture reached into every part of society, and it could bring the country together.
 The Brexit vote the same year presented another challenge that culture could assist with; winning over friends in the UK and Europe.
-The government began funding significant music events abroad, such as Imagining Ireland in London and Other Voices in Berlin.
-It began appointing Cultural Ambassadors (Martin Hayes and Ruth Negga, for example) and, more recently, Cultural Officers in London and New York.
+The government began funding significant music events abroad such as Imagining Ireland in London and Other Voices in Berlin.
+It began appointing Cultural Ambassadors – Martin Hayes and Ruth Negga – and, more recently, Cultural Officers in London and New York.
 At the same time, the economy was improving and with it a slow rise in arts funding.
 By 2020, the Council’s budget had risen again to €80m, but there was no accounting for the thirteen years that had been lost.
 Serious damage had been done, and, despite all the arguments, there was little prospect of significant growth beyond that figure.
 The government’s thinking could also be unfocussed.
-It launched the Creative Ireland initiative in 2016 rather than fully restore Arts Council funding, which supports artists directly, and, in 2017, Leo Varadkar said he would double arts funding while campaigning for his party’s leadership, but then prevaricated once elected, which led to, in the then Arts Council Chair Sheila Pratschke’s words, ‘huge disappointment’ with the 2018 Budget.
+It launched the Creative Ireland initiative in 2016 rather than fully restore Arts Council funding, which supports artists directly, and, in 2017 Leo Varadkar said he would double arts funding while campaigning for his party’s leadership, but then prevaricated once elected, which led to ‘huge disappointment’ with the 2018 Budget, in the words of Arts Council Chair Sheila Pratschke.